 In order for your fireplace to burn at its best efficiency, the door must provide a perfect seal with the firebox.
 Therefore, the gasket should be inspected periodically to check for a good seal.
-The gasket seal may be improved with a simple latch mechanism adjustment.
-To adjust:
+The gasket seal may be improved by adjusting the door stroke in conjunction with a simple latch mechanism adjustment.